-local Economic Opportunity Planning Agency.
 Financing of the industrial, commercial, and residential developments has involved a combination of public and private funds, with a leveraging ratio of private to public contributions of approximately 3.0.
 It is anticipated that the job creation projects that have occurred to date will be the catalyst for further private investment in the Warren-Sherman neighborhood.

-Senator CHAFEE.
+Senator Chafee.
 You pulled a plant in there?

-Mr. HAIGH.
+Mr. Haigh.
 Yes.

-Senator CHAFEE.
+Senator Chafee.
 A Control Data plant?

-Mr. HAIGH.
-We have a Control Data Business Technology Center, probably one of the most advanced in the country, including Minneapolis.
+Mr. Haigh.
+We have a Control Data Business Technology Center, probably one of the most advanced in the country, including Minand older, larger businesses.

-In this area will be the entrepreneurship of both small business and older, larger businesses.
+In this area will be the entrepreneurship of both small business important commitment to the neighborhood.